romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your organization has stringent security requirements.
+Q: Your organization has stringent security requirements.
 What would be the effect of configuring IP allow lists on GitHub-hosted and self-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **It restricts network access, allowing only traffic from specified IP addresses to interact with the runners**